Optimal mean value estimates beyond Vinogradov's mean value theorem: Conclusion of the major arcs analysis

-With Lemma \ref{L4.2} we are now equipped to engage with our goal to show that the singular series $\frS = \underset{Q \to \infty}{\lim}\frS(Q)$ converges absolutely.
+With Lemma~\ref{L5.2} we are now equipped to engage with our goal of showing that the singular series $\frS = \underset{Q \to \infty}{\lim}\frS(Q)$ converges absolutely.
 In this context, for each prime number $p$ we define the $p$-adic factor